H.R. 6703: Lower Health Care Premiums for All Americans Act

 6

-Federal funding for cost-sharing reduction payments would apply to plan years beginning on or after January 1, 2027.
-But those appropriated funds could not be used for qualified health plans that cover abortion, except to save the life of the mother or in cases of rape or incest.
+Federal cost-sharing reduction payments would restart for plan years beginning on or after January 1, 2027.
+The bill bars those funds from plans that cover abortion, except to save the mother's life or in cases of rape or incest.

 Who benefits from H.R.
 6703?